wilvk/blog-hugo/content/posts/python-hex-strings.md

 '4141412d424242'
 ```

-We can see here '41' repeated and '42' repeated as the ASCII values 'A' and 'B' respectively, with a '2d' in the middle, the hyphen (-).
+We can see here `41` repeated and `42` repeated as the ASCII values `A` and `B` respectively, with a `2d` in the middle, the hyphen (-).
 I find the hex-string representation of a string of bytes very useful for working with.
 Given the string is not too long, it is useful for inspecting and understanding any patterns in the bytes you are working with.
-When working with forms of cryptography that depend on numbers (and most does to some extend), this is especially useful.
+When working with forms of cryptography that depend on numbers (and most does to some extent), this is especially useful.

-Another way to get a hex-string is to iterate all the characters of the string, convert them to ordinals then convert them to hex strings then remove all the '0x''s at the start and join them back together:
+Another way to get a hex-string is to iterate all the characters of the string, convert them to ordinals then convert them to hex strings then remove all the `0x`'s at the start and join them back together:

 ```python
 >>> ''.join(hex(ord(c))[2:] for c in 'AAA-BBB')